GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 This section answers common questions about external extensions.

-**Will the methodology for allowing a "pre-install" still be supported by Google Chrome from M33 onwards?**
+### Will the methodology for allowing a "pre-install" still be supported by Google Chrome from M33 onwards?

 Yes, but only as an install from a Chrome Web Store `update_URL`, not from a local file path.

-**Can I specify a URL as a path to the external extension?**

-Yes, use the [preferences JSON][12] file for Mac OS X and Linux; the [registry][13] for Windows.
-The extension must be hosted as explained in [hosting][14].
-In the preferences file, use the "external_update_url" property to point to an [update manifest][15] that has the URL for your extension.
-In the Windows registry, use the "update_url" property.

-**What are some common mistakes when installing with the preferences file?**
+### What are some common mistakes when installing with the preferences file?

-- Not specifying the same id/version as the one listed in the `.crx`
+- Not specifying the same id/version as the one listed in the CRX file.
-- The .json file (`aaaaaaaaaabbbbbbbbbbcccccccccc.json`) is in the wrong location or the ID specified does not match the extension ID.
+- The JSON file (`aaaaaaaaaabbbbbbbbbbcccccccccc.json`) is in the wrong location or the ID specified does not match the extension ID.
-- Syntax error in JSON file (forgetting to separate entries with comma or leaving a trailing comma somewhere)
+- Syntax error in JSON file (forgetting to separate entries with comma or leaving a trailing comma somewhere).
-- JSON file entry points to the wrong path to the `.crx` (or path specified but no filename)
+- JSON file entry points to the wrong path to the CRX file (or path specified but no filename)
 - Backslashes in UNC path not escaped (for example, `"\\server\share\file"` is wrong; it should be `"\\\\server\\share\\extension"`)
-- Permissions problems on a network share
+- Permissions problems on a network share.

-**What are some common mistakes when installing with the registry?**
+### What are some common mistakes when installing with the registry?

 - Not specifying the same id/version as the one listed in the Chrome Web Store
 - Key created in the wrong location in the registry
-- Registry entry points to the wrong path to the `.crx` file in the Chrome Web Store
+- Registry entry points to the wrong path to the CRX file in the Chrome Web Store
 - Permissions problems on a network share

-**How do I update my native binaries and extension in-step?**
+### How do I update my native binaries and extension in-step?

 Previously when off-store extensions were supported, it was possible to have the native binaries and the extension be updated in lock step.
 However, extensions hosted on the Chrome Web Store are